KQED/vagrantpress/README.md

 ## Getting Started

 This is a fairly simple project to get up and running.
 The procedure for starting up a working WordPress is as follows:

 1. Clone the project.
-(There’s only master branch.)
+(There's only master branch.)
 2. Run the command `vagrant up`
 3. Open your browser to http://localhost:8080